Agent Context Management

 Example:

-User: /update-context
+User: /thrum:update-project

 Agent: Please write a brief narrative of what you worked on this session,